srinivassaitangudu/helpers1/docs/coding/all.coding_style.how_to_guide.md

 - You can use banners to separate layers of the code.
 Use the banner long 80 cols (e.g., I have a vim macro to create banners that always look the same) and be consistent with empty lines before / empty and so on.
-- The banner is a way of saying “all these functions belong together”.
+- The banner is a way of saying "all these functions belong together".

   ```python
   # #############################################################################